PECOS-packages/PECOS/design/qec_sim_literature.md

 Hard limitation: **only valid for non-adaptive circuits** (no classical feed-forward affecting gate sequence across shots).
 That is fine for static syndrome-extraction memory experiments, which is most standard QEC research.
 DemStabSim must *reject* circuits where the ByteMessage stream depends on mid-circuit measurement outcomes, and clearly redirect users to `sparse_stab()` + `pecos-neo` for adaptive circuits.

-**Path B -- Batch-mode fast-path (later).**
+**Path B -- Batch-mode fast-path (confirmed on roadmap, after Path A).**
 Extend `SimBuilder` with a batch-execution branch that, when a batch-capable backend is set, bypasses the per-shot classical loop entirely and hands the whole compiled program to the backend once.
 More invasive, semantically honest, unlocks GPU batch.
-Do this only after Path A proves out and numbers justify the orchestrator surgery.
+Both paths are on the roadmap: **Path A first** (record-and-replay inside the streaming `QuantumEngine` shape) to land the backend with minimal orchestrator churn, **Path B second** once Path A proves the numbers so the orchestrator surgery is paid for by real speedups.

 Action items:
 - [ ] Confirm how end-of-shot is signalled to `QuantumEngine` today (look for `reset()` / shot-boundary markers in `ByteMessage`).